-Select a memorial or grave marker and inscription.
+- Select a memorial or grave marker and inscription.

 Remember, there’s no need to make your decisions right away.
 Pre-planning allows you to take the time you need when considering your options.
 Make the choices that are right for you.
 For help in creating your plan, consult one of our experts.
 Contact us to schedule a one-on-one meeting.

 You can contact us at (951) 240-3010.
 Get information about funeral pre-planning.
 We encourage you to start your pre-planned funeral today.
 We’re pleased to answer any questions you may have, without obligation.
 Make sure to complete our Funeral Checklist.
-The funeral planning checklist will help you better plan your funeral.
+The funeral planning checklist will help you better plan your funeral service or cremation service.